gwalsh311/ler-ecosystem-map-v2/how-do-we-use-lers.md

 <div class="col-sm-10">
 <h3>Learner obtains credential</h3>
 <div class="body-text-medium">
 <p>Stewart receives their credential in a digitally signed format.
-She is able to import this credential and store it in a digital wallet application. </p>
+They are able to import this credential and store it in a digital wallet application. </p>
 </div>
 </div>
 </div>